MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-register-app.md

 1. Ignore the **Redirect URI (optional)** for now.
 You'll configure it in the next section
 1. Select **Register** to complete the initial app registration.

 When registration finishes, the Microsoft Entra Admin Center displays the app registration's **Overview** pane.
-You see the automatically generated **Application (client) ID**.
+From the **Overview** pane, record the Directory (tenant) ID and the Application (client) ID to be used in a later step.

 ## Add a redirect URI